 Puppy biting and aggression can knock us a bit sideways, but they aren't unsolvable concerns.

-I hope this blog helps you understand why your puppy is doing what he’s doing and how you can switch their bad habits to good ones.
+I hope this blog helps you understand why your puppy is doing what they're doing and how you can switch their bad habits to good ones.

 I'm rooting for you!